 The Traveler is half the size of a regular countertop water flosser, but just as effective and you can take it with you wherever you go.
 Using the included premium travel case, it is convenient to carry around and pack into your luggage.
-Even if you are traveling overseas, it has global voltage compatibility so you can plug it into all outlets without needing to spend extra on a universal adapter.
+Even if you are traveling overseas, the Waterpik Traveler has global voltage compatibility so you can plug it into all outlets without needing to spend extra on a universal adapter.

 What’s Included with the Waterpik Traveler WP 300 (Waterpik Nano WP 250)

 There are some slight differences between the WP-300 Traveler and the WP-250 Nano.
 When you open the box up, here is what you’ll find:

 - 4 Flosser tips (WP-300) / 2 Flosser tips (WP-250)